 If the listed address is wrong, or you want your record to be mailed to your home or some other address, select “OMPF Request Form” from the BOL website or download the form from the Helpful Links.
 Print the form (this is a fill-in type form), fill it out, sign it and mail or FAX the request to the place listed on the form.

 Non-Drilling and Former Members (after 1995)

 Non-drilling Reservists, former members (separated or discharged after 1995), and those without access to BOL, must mail or fax their written request or use the "OMPF Request Form".
-Ensure you include your name, rank, SSN, address, where you would like your request to be mailed, and must be signed by you.
+Ensure you include your name, rank, SSN, address where you would like your request to be mailed, and the request must be signed by YOU.

 Due to Privacy Act concerns, we do not honor requests without a signature.
 NPC does not accept telephone or email requests.

 Millington TN 38055-3120

 Veterans (Retired or Separated) (1995 and Prior)